Last Updated on November 24, 2025

 Market manipulation costs retail traders.
 They often stop out when market manipulates in specific areas.
-Liquidity fuels the movement of financial markets.
+Liquidity, in forex and other financial markets, fuels the movement of price.
 Candle range theory (CRT) and ICT power of 3 is combined to bring more sophisticated results.
-Trader believes that the focus should be on the grabbed liquidity rather than on any specific theory.
+Traders believe that the focus should be on the grabbed liquidity rather than on any specific theory.
+Just like forex, manipulation is quite common in cryptocurrencies.

 CRT is a concept used in technical and price action analysis of financial markets.
 The theory focuses on analyzing the range of candlestick bodies on different timeframe.
 The theory can be combined with SMC and ICT trading concepts to bring more energy in trading decisions.